Ech0xing/bb60c-docker/README.md

 [...]
 ```

-Then create a Docker container from the `herrameise:bb60c` image, passing in the Signal Hounds USB information as well as the `examples/` directory from the repository.
-Unfortunately, Docker does not allow mounting host directories via relative path, so you will need to specify the full path for the `examples/` directory in the `bb60c-docker` repository.
+Then create a Docker container from the `herrameise:bb60c` image, passing in the Signal Hound USB information as well as the `examples/` directory from the repository.
+Unfortunately, Docker does not allow mounting host directories via relative path, so you will need to specify the full path.
 In my case, I had cloned the repository into `~/Downloads/`, so the full path would be `/home/$USER/Downloads/bb60c-docker/examples/`.

 ```bash
 bb60c-docker/$ docker run \